craig-friehauf/awsoptionshistory/README.md

 ### Caveats/Needs Improvement

 > The WebScraping Code as of now is pretty trivial.
 Making simple GET requests and getting the data out that it can (Scraping from finance.yahoo.com).
 Yahoo seems to have some things set up to make sure you view the ads.
 At what would seem to be random times, and random companies the GET requests return a company not found page inconsistently (a hour from now the companies that are not reachable through simple GET requests change, after market hours seems to work more consistently).
 In a browser there is some redirection and cookies being used that allows the browser to locate the data at a different domain.
 I have yet to get this figured out, in a python script (Its seems cumbersome for the reward).
 With that said I estimate in any given collection run it is currently collecting 80% of the data, which still is quite a bit information.
-There is also currently a synchronization issue with the logprocessingfunc.
-This function scans the CloudWatch logs and publishes an error report to SNS about what data was unable to be reached.
-CloudWatch LogEvents can come in to slow so the error report does not catch all current collection runs data unreachable events.
-The more companies/tickers that you are collecting data for the less of a problem this is but its still a problem.
-REMINDER need to build this with SQS so it can be driven by the event unreachable not the event collectdatafunc done running.

 ### Example X-Ray Service Map